-In order to maintain a collection of useful and relevant materials, the Library engages in continual assessment.
-Inventories are conducted regularly, and each selector monitors the usage statistics of his or her area.
+In order to maintain a collection of useful and relevant materials, HPL engages in continual assessment.
+Inventories are conducted regularly, and each selector monitors the usage statistics of their area.
 The materials budget is allocated according to these usage statistics as well as community demand and industry trends.